-The above workshops are especially useful for congregations experiencing pastoral transition, and can be offered alone or combined for a day long or weekend retreat, including a sermon on Sunday.
-For further information, please contact the Associate Conference Minister for Congregational Development, Rev. Freeman Palmer.
+The above workshops are especially useful for congregations experiencing pastoral or other transitions, and can be given alone or combined for a daylong or weekend retreat, including a sermon on Sunday.
+For further information, please contact the Associate Conference Minister for Congregational Development.

-For a nominal fee The New York Conference offers our congregations access to MissionInsite, which provides demographic information to help churches know the communities they serve to help discern opportunities for ministry.
-Go To www.missioninsite.com for more information, and if your congregation is interested in accessing MissionInsite, please contact the Associate Minister for Congregational Development or the New York Conference Office.
+The New York Conference offers our congregations access to MissionInsite, which provides demographic information to help churches know the communities they serve to help discern opportunities for ministry.
+Go to www.missioninsite.com for more information, and if your congregation is interested in accessing MissionInsite, please contact the Associate Minister for Congregational Development or the New York Conference Office.

 In addition to the above, you may find a number of helpful resources for your congregation through the following links: